These 36 questions to fall in love are the perfect recipe to make anyone fall in love with you!! 🙂

 The best is that the one who is asking the question, answers it first.

 Mandy Len Catron also says that in the end: “Look into each others’ eyes for 2-4 minutes.
 Two minutes is just enough to be terrified.
-Four really goes somewhere.”
+Four really go somewhere.”

-✓ List of 36 questions right here right now
+✓ List of 36 questions to fall in love – right here right now